prozdrljivac/honey-do/README.md

 For detailed deployment instructions, see `terraform/README.md` (coming soon)

-### Backend Services (Coming Soon)
+### Backend Services

-AWS Lambda functions and backend services documentation will be added as the Terraform migration progresses.
+The backend consists of AWS Lambda functions written in Python that provide the API for task management and user authentication.

-For backend setup instructions, see `backend/README.md` (coming soon)
+For detailed setup instructions, see [backend/README.md](./backend/README.md)

 ## License